VladKarpushin/correct_perspective_filter/README.md

 Result
 ------

-Below you can an original image and an image with corrected the perspective
+Below you can see an original image and an image with corrected the perspective
 ![](/www/images/1.jpg)

-Below you can an original image and an image with corrected the perspective
+Below you can see an original image and an image with corrected the perspective
 ![](/www/images/2.jpg)

-Below you can an original image and an image with corrected the perspective
+Below you can see an original image and an image with corrected the perspective
 ![](/www/images/3.jpg)

-Below you can an original image and an image with corrected the perspective
+Below you can see an original image and an image with corrected the perspective
 ![](/www/images/4.jpg)

-Below you can an original image and an image with corrected the perspective
+Below you can see an original image and an image with corrected the perspective
 ![](/www/images/5.jpg)

-Below you can an original image and an image with corrected the perspective
+Below you can see an original image and an image with corrected the perspective
 ![](/www/images/6.jpg)

-Below you can an original image and an image with corrected the perspective
+Below you can see an original image and an image with corrected the perspective
 ![](/www/images/7.jpg)

-Below you can an original image and an image with corrected the perspective
+Below you can see an original image and an image with corrected the perspective
 ![](/www/images/8.jpg)

-Below you can an original image and an image with corrected the perspective
+Below you can see an original image and an image with corrected the perspective
 ![](/www/images/9.jpg)

 You can also find a quick video demonstration of a license plate recovering method